lucylai96/lucylai96.github.io/blog/gradapps.md

 ***What do you want to do in your PhD?***

-* This part should be ~25% of your PS, and is the part where you give a general sense of the kinds of topics you want to work on.
+* This part should be ~25% of your SoP, and is the part where you give a general sense of the kinds of topics you want to work on.
 I’d advise to take a “goldilocks” approach in the sense that it’s good to be just broad enough as to not sound like you’re pigeonholing yourself into one particular topic (e.g. “I want to understand the role of the ventral stream in visual object recognition”), but not too broad as to sound like you have no specific subfields in mind (e.g. “I just want to solve the entire brain!!”)

 * While your interests will almost certainly change over time, a good application (in my experience) requires a “central thread” or theme that ties it all together and makes your story as a developing scientist memorable.
 It helps if this theme clearly shows how and why you became interested in a certain topic/labs/PIs.

 ***Who are you interested in working with at this school?/Why this particular school?***

-* This is the last ~25% of your PS, and is the 1-2 paragraphs that should differ from school to school.
+* This is the last ~25% of your SoP, and is the 1-2 paragraphs that should differ from school to school.
 This is the part where you talk about the specific labs you are interested in working in, and why.
 Here, you may also add some specific reasons as to why that particular school would be a good fit for you, and why it makes sense for you to do you PhD there instead of any other school with a similar ranking program.
 Is it the specific PI/labs?
 Is it the resources/opportunities for collaboration?
 A good rule of thumb to see if you’re being too general is to replace the school’s name with another schools’, and if the paragraph still makes sense, you’re not being particular enough about why one school is any different from others.

-* PS’s can seem formulaic (especially how I just described it now), but remember that it’s still possible to insert your own voice into the statement, and weave together a story given the research experiences that you’ve had.
+* SoP’s can seem formulaic (especially how I just described it now), but remember that it’s still possible to insert your own voice into the statement, and weave together a story given the research experiences that you’ve had.
 <div style="text-align: right"><a href="https://lucylai.com/blog/gradapps#table-of-contents">back to top</a> </div>

 ### The Research Statement